apache/hadoop/hadoop-cloud-storage-project/hadoop-qiniu/src/site/resources/markdown/test.md

 </configuration>
 ```

-We also need to create the file `contract-test-options.xml`, the content of this file is as follows:
+We also need to create the
+file `hadoop-cloud-storage-project/hadoop-qiniu/src/test/resources/contract-test-options.xml`, the content of this file
+is as follows:

 ```xml
 <?xml version="1.0"?>